Lovie Austin: Influence

 Mary Lou Williams, a pianist born in Atlanta, Georgia, claimed that Lovie Austin is her greatest influence.
-Williams refers to Austin as, "a fabulous woman and a fabulous musician too.
+Williams refers to Austin as "a fabulous woman and a fabulous musician too.
 I don't believe there's a woman around now who could compete with her.
 She was a greater talent than many of the men of this period."
-With her performances and compositions, Lovie enriched the lives of black female artists during the Harlem Renaissance.
+With her performances and compositions, Austin enriched the lives of black female artists during the Harlem Renaissance.